rich-id/normalizer-extension-bundle/Docs/Configuration.md

 - `virtual_property`

-Enables the `VirtualPropertyNormalizerExtension` and thus support the `VirtualProperty` annotation.
+Enables the `SerializedNameNormalizerExtension` and thus support the `SerializedName` annotation.
 Default `true`.